 The following is a joint statement by Catholic organizations regarding the Syrian refugee crisis.
 The Maryknoll Office for Global Concerns is an endorser.
-The statement is being sent to members of Congress.
+The statement was sent to members of Congress on November 20, 2015.
 A PDF version is available here.

 As national Catholic organizations advocating for justice and peace, we speak from the experience of our members who serve on the ground around the world with those who are suffering, including refugees fleeing from violent conflict.
 We know their stories, their heartbreak, their fear, and their persistent efforts to survive, even flourish.

 We repudiate the recent attacks in Beirut, Paris, Baghdad, Raqqa and in too many other places around the world.
 We know families and communities are suffering and our prayers are with them.
 We deeply believe that violence will not prevail and that the memories of those who have been killed will inspire sustainable solutions to such horrific violence.

 We cannot, however, let our grief and fear blind us to the desperation and despair of another group of victims: the millions and millions of refugees fleeing for safety from Syria.
 For many years, people in Syria and Iraq have been inundated with violence in their home countries and fleeing from the same type of violence we saw in Beirut and Paris.
 The world watched with horror as the body of a three year old Syrian boy washed onto Turkey’s shore, yet families continue to lose their lives daily as leaders debate how to respond.

 Pope Francis proclaimed that “refugees are not pawns on the chessboard of humanity.
 They are children, women, and men who leave or who are forced to leave their homes…the flesh of Christ is in the flesh of the refugees: their flesh is the flesh of Christ.”